-Risk Inherent Risk Residual Risk Changes 17.
-Failure to maximise opportunities and to recognise the risks in shared services arrangements The position with regards to this risk is unchanged 20 9 Amber No significant changes were proposed to the key controls, risk indicators and action points for this strategic risk.
-18. Corporate and/or political leadership adversely impacting upon service delivery The position with regards to this risk is unchanged 20 8 Amber No significant changes were proposed to the key controls, risk indicators and action points for this strategic risk.
+Risk Inherent Risk Residual Risk Changes 18.
+Corporate and/or political leadership adversely impacting upon service delivery The position with regards to this risk is unchanged 20 8 Amber The action for regular contact to be maintained between leaders of political groups and the Chief Executive was moved to a key control.
+The regular meetings of Portfolio Holders with the respective senior managers was also added as a key control.
 19. High levels of sickness Although the residual risk score does not need to change, it was considered that the position with regards to this risk had improved.
 16 6 Amber No significant changes were proposed to the key controls, risk indicators and action points for this strategic risk.
 20. Inability to recruit and retain staff with required skills and expertise to meet increasing demands and expectations.
 The position with regards to this risk is unchanged 20 12 Amber No significant changes were proposed to the key controls, risk indicators and action points for this strategic risk.
-21. Failure to comply with duty as a service provider and employer to groups such as children, the elderly, vulnerable adults etc. The position with regards to this risk is unchanged 20 6 Amber No significant changes were proposed to the key controls, risk indicators and action points for this strategic risk.
+21. Failure to comply with duty as a service provider and employer to groups such as children, the elderly, vulnerable adults etc. The position with regards to this risk is unchanged 20 6 Amber The Prevent Strategy was added as a key control.
 22. Unauthorised access of data The position with regards to this risk is unchanged 20 6 Amber The action to review the corporate and departmental Business Continuity Plans is almost complete.
 Work is continuing to complete the last remaining plans.
-23. High volumes of employee or client fraud The position with regards to this risk is unchanged 20 9 Amber No significant changes were proposed to the key controls, risk indicators and action points for this strategic risk.
-The Annual Counter Fraud Report has been produced for consideration as part of this Committee agenda.
+The use of regular awareness communications through employee briefings was added as a key control.